roshanrahman/javafx-projects/attendance-app-using-sqlite3/README.md

 ## Description

-This is a simple demonstration of SQLite3, used as a project for the Databases class in my college.
+This is a simple demonstration of SQLite3, using the Sqlite3 JDBC Driver, used as a project for the Databases class in my college.
 It uses Sqlite3 as a database, and the GUI provides a means for the user to perform insertion, and view the database.

 ## Screenshot